 - □ The Teaneck Police Department will enforce N.J.S.A.
 Title 39:4-34 prohibiting pedestrians from walking in a street where a sidewalk is provided.
 The message is "Walk on the sidewalk, not in the street."
 A summons may be issued to those who choose to violate this statute. - ☐ We ask that students do not loiter in front of private homes, the public library, office buildings, and/or stores.
 We also ask and remind all students to be respectful, responsible, and considerate of our neighbors. - ☐ If students are to wait for a bus, they are to stay out of the street.
 They should not engage in dangerous play such as chasing games or throwing snowballs at each other. - □ Due to congestion in the Salem St. and Fycke Lane parking lots, and for safety reasons, parents are not allowed to pick up or drop off students in the staff parking lot.
-We recommend that students be dropped off on Fycke Lane, Hartwell Street, or Salem Street. - Wall ball, touch football, and other ball games are not permitted before or after school. - □ SKATEBOARDS & SCOOTERS MUST NOT BE BROUGHT TO SCHOOL (5514 STUDENT USE OF VEHICLES). - By law, students are required to wear a helmet when riding a bicycle.
-Students must bring a lock to secure the bicycle on the bike rack, located at the Fycke Lane 5th grade entrance for 5th and 6th grades and the Salem Street entrance for 7th and 8th grade students. - □ Students are not permitted to be anywhere on school grounds prior to 8:20 a.m. unless they have a pass to meet with a teacher/administrator or are going to the Breakfast Club.
+We recommend that students be dropped off on Fycke Lane, Hartwell Street, or Salem Street. - □ Wall ball, touch football, and other ball games are not permitted before or after school. - □ SKATEBOARDS & SCOOTERS MUST NOT BE BROUGHT TO SCHOOL (5514 STUDENT USE OF VEHICLES). - By law, students are required to wear a helmet when riding a bicycle.
+Students must bring a lock to secure the bicycle on the bike rack, located at the Fycke Lane 5th grade entrance for 5th and 6th grades and the Salem Street entrance for 7th and 8th grade students. - ☐ Students are not permitted to be anywhere on school grounds prior to 8:20 a.m.